3db/3db/docs_src/usage/quickstart.rst

 *Congratulations!
 You have successfully completed your first 3DB experiment!*

 Next, we'll break down how to `write your own configuration files <writing_config_file.html>`__, and other ways to view your results.
-For advanced users, the `Extending 3DB <extending.html>`_ section of this documentation will help you customize and exploit the modularity of 3DB.
+For advanced users, the `Customizing 3DB <customizing.html>`_ section of this documentation will help you customize and exploit the modularity of 3DB.